CPotts82/Pewlett-Hackard-Analysis/README.md

   - Using 'Group by', the table was grouped by titles.
   - Using 'Order By', the table was ordered in descending order.

 This last table, retiring_titles, is where the total number of retirement ready employees organized by their company title was found.
-(This table is posted in the summary section below) Please see the images of the three queries that were created to transform and analyze the date to create our retiring_titles table:
+(This table is posted in the summary section below) Please see the images of the three queries that were created to transform and analyze the data to create the retiring_titles table:

 ```
 --Create Retirement Titles Table